dhanekom/logsplitter/README.md

 reader := logsplitter.NewParseReader(file, parser)

 for {
-  // Read log a log file line by line and return a logsplitter.Fields.
+  // Read log a log file line by line and return a logsplitter.Fields
   // fields is a slice of logsplitter.Field fields, err := reader.Read()
   if err != nil {